PowerShell/PSScriptAnalyzer/README.md

     }
 }

-# The script analyzer will skip this violation
+# PSScriptAnalyzer will skip this violation
 PositionalParametersAllowed 'value1'

-# The script analyzer will report this violation
+# PSScriptAnalyzer will report this violation
 PositionalParametersNotAllowed 'value1
 ```